wolkenheim/keycloak-vue3/README.md

 need access to the user.
 Think of roles and ACL.
 The token is a special case.
 This will be need only by the http client to make secure calls to the backend.

-## 1. Setting up Keycloak
+## 1. Setting up Keycloak server
-Note: I will check in a fully configured Keycloak server in this project.
-This guide is optional.
+I will check in a fully configured Keycloak server in this project.
+This section is optional.
+Also keep in mind that this server setup is intended for local usage and should by no means get anywhere near a deployment.

 To work with Keycloak you need a running Keycloak server instance.
 It is convenient to have full access to a realm which might not be the case in your company when other teams manage the Keycloak instance.
 I prepared a docker compose